Open all

 Durham,

-Exeter, but there’s no set route for these leavers – last year’s highlights include spots at acting school and Royal Holloway to study video games art and design.
+Bath, Bristol, King’s College London and Imperial College, but there’s no set route for these leavers – last year’s highlights include spots at acting school and Royal Holloway to study video games art and design.

 Co-curricular at Lancing College